srome/srome.github.io/_posts/2025-03-31-Predicting-Watch-Time-Like-YouTube-With-Weighted-Logistic-Regression.md

 =\frac{ \sum_x w(x,1) p(y=1|x)p(x) }{ p(y=0) }$$

 by multiplying by $$1=p(x)/p(x)$$.
-This next part is alittle quirky but it works out.
+This next part is a little quirky but it works out.
 Since we are really looking at the sampled dataset $$D$$, $$p(x)\approx 1/N$$.
 Treating this as a constant we can pull this out and conclude that,
 $$
 \begin{align}
 \sum_x w(x,1) p(y=1|x)p(x) &= \frac{1}{N}\sum_{\text{users}} (\text{expected watch time per user})\\ &= \frac{1}{N} \text{(Total watch time}) \\ &= \mathbb{E}(w).